codingsoo/ARAT-RL/README.md

 # ARAT-RL

-ARAT-RL is a tool designed to find internal server errors in REST APIs using OpenAPI Specifications using reinforcement learning.
+ARAT-RL is a tool designed to find internal server errors in REST APIs using reinforcement learning.
 This work has been published at ASE 2023, "[Adaptive REST API Testing with Reinforcement Learning](https://ieeexplore.ieee.org/document/10298580)".

 [Bibtex Citation Here](https://github.com/codingsoo/arat-rl/blob/main/docs/ase2023.bib)